hashicorp/consul/website/source/docs/upgrading.html.md

    by running `consul members` to make sure all members have the latest build and highest protocol version.

+## Upgrade from Version 1.0.6 to higher

+In version 1.0.7 and higher, when requesting a specific service (/health or /catalog endpoints), the X-Consul-Index returned is now the index at which the service has been modified, not the global Raft Index of all services.

+Thus, if several versions of Consul are pre 1.0.7 and post 1.0.7, (ie: during an upgrade) it is possible to have a lower X-Consul-Index returned than the previous X-Consul-Index issued for this service.

+It should not be an issue unless library code does issue an error if it expects X-Consul-Index to be strictly increasing.

 ## Backward Incompatible Upgrades